-The lawful spouse of the subscriber, unless legally separated. ("Lawful spouse" means a legal union of two persons that was validly formed in any jurisdiction.)
-However, if the spouse is an owner, partner, or corporate officer of the Participating Employer who meets the

-However, if the spouse is an owner, partner, or corporate officer of the Participating Employer who meets the requirements in Subscriber Eligibility earlier in this section, the spouse can only enroll as a subscriber.

-- The domestic partner of the subscriber.
+- The lawful spouse of the subscriber, unless legally separated. ("Lawful spouse" means a legal union of two persons that was validly formed in any jurisdiction.)
+However, if the spouse is an owner, partner, or corporate officer of the Participating Employer who meets the requirements in Subscriber Eligibility earlier in this section, the spouse can only enroll as a subscriber. - The domestic partner of the subscriber.
 Domestic partnerships that are not documented in a state domestic partnership registry must meet all requirements as stated in the signed "Affidavit of Domestic Partnership."
 All rights, benefits and obligations afforded to a "spouse" under this plan will also be afforded to an eligible domestic partner.
-In determining benefits for domestic partners and their children under this plan, the term "establishment of the domestic partnership" shall be used in place of "marriage"; the term "termination of the domestic partnership" shall be used in place of "legal separation" and "divorce." - An eligible dependent child who is under 26 years of age - An eligible child is one of the following: - A natural offspring of either or both the subscriber or spouse - A legally adopted child of either or both the subscriber or spouse - A child placed with the subscriber for the purpose of legal adoption in accordance with state law.
+In determining benefits for domestic partners and their children under this plan, the term "establishment of the domestic partnership" shall be used in place of "marriage"; the term "termination of the domestic partnership" shall be used in place of "domestic partnership". - An eligible dependent child who is under 26 years of age

+An eligible child is one of the following:

+- A natural offspring of either or both the subscriber or spouse - A legally adopted child of either or both the subscriber or spouse - A child placed with the subscriber for the purpose of legal adoption in accordance with state law.
 "Placed" for adoption means assumption and retention by the subscriber of a legal obligation for total or partial support of a child in anticipation of adoption of such child - A legally placed ward or foster child of the subscriber or spouse.
 There must be a court or other order signed by a judge or state agency, which grants guardianship of the child to the subscriber or spouse as of a specific date.
 When the court order terminates or expires, the child is no longer an eligible child.